Can you make money chartering boats?

-Yes, owning a yacht for rent can be profitable, but owning a yacht rarely “pays for itself”.
-Renting your yacht has some unique benefits that can create opportunities to get a return on your investment in many ways, such as offsetting the cost of owning a yacht or selling your yacht for a.
-Renting your boat for others to use is the most common way to earn income with your boat.
-The charter market has long been a thriving industry, and charterers are willing to pay a good amount of money for the private use of a boat, whether it's a luxury yacht, a weekend sailboat, or a one-day fishing boat.
+Yes, owning a yacht for rent can be profitable, but it rarely “pays for itself”.
+Renting your boat has some unique benefits that can create opportunities to get a return on your investment in many ways, such as offsetting the cost of ownership or selling your yacht for a profit.
+Chartering your vessel is the most common way to make money with your boat.
+The charter market has been a thriving industry for years, and customers are willing to pay a good amount of money for the private use of a boat, whether it's a luxury yacht, a weekend sailboat, or a one-day fishing boat.

 Pamela Taschereau